 In the second half of fifteenth century the church was enlarged.
 At that time, a series of chapels at the northern aisle was built, and at the southern aisle, the porch and the chapel.
 Also one floor was added to the sacristy.
-On the north and south side of the tower, two-span chapels were added, constituting an extension of the aisles and communicating with the ground floor of the tower.
-The interior was coverd with a rib vault, and stellar vaults were installed in the side chapels of tower and in the porch.
+On the north and south side of the tower, two-bay chapels were added, constituting an extension of the aisles and communicating with the ground floor of the tower.
+The interior was coverd with a cross-rib vault, and stellar vaults were installed in the side chapels of tower and in the porch.

-Pilch.J, Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.
+Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012.

 Website encyklopedia.szczecin.pl, Kościół św.
 Katarzyny (Goleniów).